awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-general.md

 ## I get an invalid redirect URI error\.<a name="troubleshooting-14"></a>

 This error occurs due to a malformed or invalid AppStream 2\.0 stack relay state URL\.
 Make sure that the relay state configured in your federation setup is the same as the stack relay state that is displayed in the stack details through the AppStream 2\.0 console\.
 If they are the same and the problem still persists, contact AWS Support\.
 For more information, see [Single Sign\-on Access to AppStream 2\.0 Using SAML 2\.0](external-identity-providers.md)\.

+## My image builders and fleets never reach the running state\.
+My DNS servers are in a Simple AD directory\.<a name="fleets-image-builders-dont-run-simple-ad"></a>

+AppStream 2\.0 relies on the DNS servers within your VPC to return a non\-existent domain \(NXDOMAIN\) response for local domain names that don’t exist\.
+This enables the AppStream 2\.0\-managed network interface to communicate with the management servers\.

+When you create a directory with Simple AD, AWS Directory Service creates two domain controllers that also function as DNS servers on your behalf\.
+Because the domain controllers don't provide the NXDOMAIN response, they can't be used with AppStream 2\.0\.

 ## My stack's home folders aren't working correctly\.<a name="troubleshooting-s3-failures"></a>